 Mesh count basically refers to web threads per square inch running both vertically and horizontally.
 Tarps with smaller weaves always tend to be more durable.
 When shopping for a good heavy-duty tarp, you should consider one with a mesh count of 12 x 14 and 14 x 14.
 The tarp should also have a reasonable thickness (measured in mils).
 You are free to choose thicknesses of between 6 and 18 mils.
 Thicker tarps can be an excellent choice if you plan to use them in snowy areas.

 4. UV Protection

 When shopping for a tarp, be sure to look for one that’s UV treated.
-Such a tarp will protect you against the harmful ultraviolet light that can cause sunburns or skin cancer.
-In addition, you should ensure the tarp you purchase has a grommet at least after every 18 inches.
+Such a tarp will protect you against harmful ultraviolet light that can cause sunburns or skin cancer.
+In addition, you should ensure the tarp you purchase has a grommet at least every 18 inches.

 With all this knowledge of tarps, you can now have the confidence to order the best tarp model for your upcoming project.
 This guide simply allows you to make a smart tarp purchase!